-- the income year which has been specified in the interposed entity election made by the trustees (if only one interposed entity election is made) or - the earliest income year which has been specified in all of the interposed entity elections made by the trustees (if more than one interposed entity election is or has been made) or - the 2005-06 income year code if an interposed entity election is being made specifying a day in the 2005-06 income year.

-If the trustees of the fund or trust have not made or are not making any interposed entity elections, do not choose a code from table 4.
+Write in the box at II the income year that has been specified in the interposed entity election.
+Write the income year that has been specified in the interposed entity election made by the trustees (if only one interposed entity election has been made) or the earliest income year which has been specified in all of the interposed entity elections made by the trustees (if more than one interposed entity election has been made) or the 2005 or later income year if an interposed entity election is being made specifying a day in the 2004-05 or later income year.
+If the trustees of the fund or trust have not made or are not making any interposed entity elections, do not complete the box at L.